 Most banks insure customers’ money through the FDIC for up to $250,000 per account.
 Credit unions offer the same protection through the National Credit Union Administration.
 Deposit insurance is typical with most banks and credit unions, but it’s smart to check.

 While most certificates of deposit have the same characteristics, you can find different types to fit your specific needs.
 Here’s a brief description of some of the most common types of CDs available today.
 Browse each one to find the best one for your finances.

 Variable Rate CD

-A typical CD offers a fixed rate of interest, meaning that your money earns the same amount over time.
-With a variable rate CD, however, your APY changes based on a broader interest rate.
+A typical CD offers a fixed interest rate, meaning that your money earns the same amount over time.
+With a variable-rate CD, however, your APY changes based on a broader interest rate.
 Different banks will use different drivers, such as Treasury bills or the prime interest rate.